joh33-wmko/wmko-kpub/README.md

 $ kpub-import --help
 usage: kpub-import [-h] [-f dbfile] csvfile

-Batch-import papers into the Kepler/K2 publication list from a CSV file.
-The CSV file must have three columns (bibcode,mission,science) separated by commas.
+Batch-import papers into the publication db from a CSV file.
+The CSV file must have five columns (bibcode,mission,science,instruments,archive) separated by commas.
 For example: '2004ApJ...610.1199G,kepler,astrophysics'.

 positional arguments:
   csvfile     Filename of the csv file to ingest.

 optional arguments:
   -h, --help  show this help message and exit
-  -f dbfile   Location of the Kepler/K2 publication list db.
-Defaults to
+  -f dbfile   Location of thepublication db.
+Defaults to ~/.kpub.db.
-              ~/.kpub.db.
 ```

 *kpub-export*